D-Workz/akco/README.md

-# Holistic Knowledge Cleaning Ontology (HKCO)
+# Anatomy of Knowledge Cleaning Ontology (AKCO)

-The **Holistic Knowledge Cleaning Ontology** is a semantic framework for representing key aspects of knowledge cleaning.
+The **Anatomy of Knowledge Cleaning Ontology** is a semantic framework for representing key aspects of knowledge cleaning.
 Its primary motivation is supporting the **selection** and **application** of knowledge cleaning approaches for cleaning a given graph.

 The cleaning process involves the **detection** and **correction** of specific errors.
 An error is defined along its **source**, **nature** and **type**.
 Cleaning approaches use various **techniques** to process assertions, determine their correctness, or identify suitable corrections.
 Different types of background knowledge are used for this processing.
 This **background knowledge** serves as the context for error detection and correction.